htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-- HTCondor version 9.3.0 released on Month Date, 2021.
+- HTCondor version 9.3.0 released on November 3, 2021.

 - This version includes all the updates from :ref:`lts-version-history-907`.